bmcano/pink-wordle/README.md

 - **Responsive Design**: Optimized for mobile and desktop gameplay.
 - **Animated Feedback**: Letter boxes and keyboard keys update dynamically, just like in the original Wordle game.
 - **Pink-Themed UI**: A fully custom pink aesthetic.

+### Word List

+The list of words that are currently in use can be found from here: https://www-cs-faculty.stanford.edu/~knuth/sgb-words.txt

 ### Disclaimer
 This project is a fan-made clone of the popular game Wordle, originally developed by Josh Wardle and currently owned by The New York Times.